unode/deep-learning-intro/_episodes/02-keras.md

 > ## penguin dataset
 >
 > Use seaborn to load the dataset and inspect the mentioned attributes.
-> 1. What are the different features called?
+> 1. What are the different features called in the dataframe?
 > 2. Are the target classes of the dataset stored as numbers or strings?
 > 3. How many samples does this dataset have?
 >